 - The persistence of faxing — and the people who send faxes — is in part because the fax industry has adapted to accommodate new technologies.

-- Doctors’ offices and hospitals that use different records databases can’t communicate with each other digitally — but they can via fax.
+- So who uses fax?
+Doctors’ offices and hospitals that use different records databases can’t communicate with each other digitally — but they can via fax.

 Today, there is huge opportunity for healthcare organizations to utilize fax.
 Based on the feedback received during HIMSS a few weeks ago, we are enabling – through the patented etherFAX network – the healthcare ecosystem to send and receive all types of protected health information (PHI) between patients, hospitals, clinics, treatment offices and insurance companies.